VisLab/EEG-Clean-Tools/README.md

 * Removed any reference to chanlocs in highPassFilter
 * Full integration with ESS Study Level 2 code
 * Preliminary version of Standard Level 2 Report finalized (gives pdf)

+Version 0.22 Released 11/6/2014

+* Revised the method of computing the windowed channel deviations
+* Added summary reporting functions
+* Added a check to only perform ransac when sufficiently good channels are available
+* Added check to only perform ransac when channel locations are available